Welcome to COT

 The COT is dedicated to encouraging young musicians through innovative educational programs.
 At our Instrument Petting Zoos, children enjoy a hands-on musical experience as they hold and play a variety of instruments.
 COT also plays a critical role in cultivating local and statewide musical talent by sponsoring an annual Young Artists' Competition.

 Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 PM at the Tucson Jewish Community Center, located at River Road and Dodge Blvd.
-The season runs from the end of August through mid-May.
+The season runs from the middle of August through mid-May.
+Rehearsals start on August 16.

 The COT provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
-We currently have openings for the following musicians: co-principal oboe, viola, and double bass.
-Please contact us to learn more.
+Learn more.

 Photo Credits: Orchestra photos courtesy of Robert A. Suomala, Crowder Hall, 2010.